playgen/it-alert/README.md

 ## Running SUGAR Locally
 Using IT Alert!. with a local version of SUGAR is as simple as changing the Base Address in the SUGAR Prefab, and the BaseUri value in *Assets\StreamingAssets\SUGAR.config.json*

-## Developer Guide
-For more information of project structure for Game, Server and Client, see the the [Developer Guide](doc/guides/DeveloperGuide.md)